cicirello/user-statistician/README.md

 that has configured required reviews or required checks:
 [Protected branches with required checks](#protected-branches-with-required-checks).

-The committer is the owner of the repository where the action is run, with name configured as the public name of the user, and the committer email address configured as `USERID@users.noreply.github.com`.
+The author of the commit is set to the github-actions bot.

 ## Outputs